Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 4. Open Git Bash.
 5. In the console type <em>"git clone"</em> and paste the copied link.
 6. Hit enter to create the clone.<br>
     - To view what the code will look like in a browser from here type <em>" python3 -m http.server"</em>
 into the console and hit enter.
     - A pop up will appear stating "A service is available on Port 8000" select <b>Open Browser</b>

 ## Testing

-Testing is will be carried out under two premises : user stories and the business strategic purpose.
+Testing is will be carried out under two premises : User Stories and the Business Strategic purpose.
 As it is a static website the focus will be on funtionality of the links, value of the content, responsiveness and visual design.